stephanecharette/DarkHelp/readme.md

 The Windows build uses `vcpkg` to install the necessary 3rd-party libraries such as OpenCV.
 See the files `readme_windows.txt` and `build_windows.cmd` for details.

-Run the following commands to build Darknet and OpenCV:
+Start the "Developer Command Prompt for Visual Studio" (not Power Shell!) and run the following commands to build Darknet and OpenCV:

 	cd c:\src
 	git clone https://github.com/microsoft/vcpkg